Chaitanyabsprip/pomo/README.md

 ## Features

 Pomo features very basic set of features including start, stop and show running time.
+Additionally:

-It also allows to pause timers.
+* It also allows to pause timers.
+* If you're using it with watch or as a statusline element in tmux or neovim, the symbol will flash
+* You can have multiple binaries, named differently running different timers

 ## Installation